netsensei/europeana/README.md

 ## A PHP client library for the Europeana Portal

 This PHP library provides a highly abstract client implementation of the [Europeana REST API](http://labs.europeana.eu/api/).
-It allows your PHP client to query and retrieve the Europeana datasets which are published via the main [Europeana Portal](http://www.europeana.eu/)
+It allows your PHP application to query and retrieve the Europeana datasets which are published via the main [Europeana Portal](http://www.europeana.eu/) in a highly abstracted, developer friendly fashion.

+### What is Europeana?

+Europeana is an internet portal that acts as an interface to books, paintings, films, museum objects and archival records that have been digitised throughout Europe.
+More then 2.000 institutions across Europe have contributed.
+These range from large names such as the Rijksmuseum, the British Library or the Louvre to regional archives and local museums.

 ## Install